mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Medoid quality bands
 ====================
-Finally, a quality measure for the Medoid compositing algorithm is included, if selected.
+Finally, a quality measure for the Medoid compositing algorithm is included, if selected by the user.

 .. _medoid_bands_table:
 .. csv-table:: Medoid quality bands